TechOptionsBD/vizsciflow/README.md

 ## Setup
 ### Hardware Requirements
 The artifact supports x86-64 architecture running Linux-based operating systems.
-It has been tested with 12 CPU cores and 32GB of memory.
+It is also compatible with Windows 11 WSL.
+The NiCad workflow experiment results reported in the paper (TABLE II) is obtained from a machine with 12 physical cores and 16 GB of memory.
+Different hardware environment may result in numbers with different characteristics, but we expect the trend and ratio to be similar.

 ### Software Dependencies

-The Docker image runs Debian GNU/Linux 11 (bullseye) built from python:3.10-bullseye DockerHub image Ubuntu 24.04.
-It implements a cross-domain SWfMS and integrates tools from bioinformatics, machine learning, image processing tools.
+The Docker image runs Debian GNU/Linux 11 (bullseye), built from the python:3.10-bullseye DockerHub image.
+It implements cross-domain BioSocSys Scientific Workflow Management System (SWfMS) and integrates tools for code clone detection, bioinformatics, machine learning, and image processing.
+To minimize the Docker image size, we installed only the essential tools required to perform the experiments described in the paper.

 The Docker image contains the following software dependencies: